-Use of changing rooms and showering facilities should be avoided where possible, although from the 31 August 2020 they may be made available for participants with disabilities or special needs
+Use of changing rooms and showering facilities should be avoided where possible, although they may be made available for participants who require additional support such as disabled people or those with special needs.

 Sports facility operators may open toilets for public use if they follow the guidelines outlined on the Scottish Government website Opening Public Toilets Guidelines.